-This peak is truly remote and will require at least a two night backpacking trip.
+This peak is truly remote and will require a two night backpacking trip.
 The shortest way is 15 miles long from Beartown (not an actual town) with nearly 6000 feet of elevation gain.

 To find the standard route up Storm King Peak, traverse southeastward from Vestal Basin and along the southern flanks of the Trinity Peaks (see route description from "Unnamed Trinity Pass" on the Grenadiers main page.)
 Carefully follow the route east, regaining some elevation as you pass the small ponds at 12,200'.
 Gain the saddle beneath the south ridge of Storm King Peak and take a moment to admire the view above Lake Silex.

 From the saddle, turn north and begin the ascent.
 Stay left and just below the southern ridge, until it gives way into a bowl near the top of the mountain.
 On your way up you may encounter a few pinch points and a lot of loose quartize talus.
 Although exposure is minimal, you will find yourself concentrating on your scrambling to work your way through the pinch points and around large amounts of broken talus.
 Once inside the bowl near the top of the mountain there are large piles of wasting talus- the kind that move for 20 feet in every direction if you step on it.
 As you work around or through the inside of the bowl, be conscious of potential rockfall and your ability to provoke erosion.